-Relating to Status Status Category Value Obligation Reference Disposal of goods of assets Any The Public Works and Procurement Act 1912 defines procurement as a process that includes the disposal of goods that are unserviceable and no longer required.
+Relating to Status Cate gory Value Obligation Reference Disposal of goods of assets Any The Public Works and Procurement Act 1912 defines procurement as a process that includes the disposal of goods that are unserviceable and no longer required.
 Accordingly, any Board Direction or policy that refers to procurement also applies to the conduct of disposals.
-Public Works and Procurement Act 1912 ( 2) Any You must ensure that disposals are approved by the appropriate authority and that due process and disclosure is undertaken including: complying with the agency's authority to conduct the disposal (refer to Authority to Procure) disposal specifications and requirements are disclosed equally to all suppliers invited to quote, if required supplier selection evaluation criteria are established prior to receiving quotes proper processes are followed for managing market requests and for receiving and opening quotes.
-Fleet Management Any You should refer to the Motor Vehicle Operational Guidelines for information on the strategic asset management approach to the provision and management of fleet.
+Public Works and Procurement Act 1912 Disposal of goods of assets \$ 2 Any You must ensure that disposals are approved by the appropriate authority and that due process and disclosure is undertaken including: complying with the agency's authority to conduct the disposal (refer to Authority to Procure) disposal specifications and requirements are disclosed equally to all suppliers invited to quote, if required supplier selection evaluation criteria are established prior to receiving quotes proper processes are followed for managing market requests and for receiving and opening quotes.
+Public Works and Procurement Act 1912 Fleet Management Any You should refer to the Motor Vehicle Operational Guidelines for information on the strategic asset management approach to the provision and management of fleet.
 Fleet management of agency fleets is mandatory and may be undertaken in-house or by an NSW Government-contracted Fleet Management Provider (FMP).
-Motor Vehicle Operational Guidelines Circular economy Ê Any You should consider the product lifecycle when conducting needs analysis and developing product specifications, including circular economy principles, so that reuse, repurposing, recycling and/or disposal of goods or assets is planned into the procurement process.
-NSW Circular Economy Policy Statement 1 Any You must ensure any disposal or repurposing is consistent with environmental and waste management legislation, regulations and policies.
+Motor Vehicle Operational Guidelines

+Relating to Status Cate egory Value Obligation Reference Circular economy Ê Any You should consider the product lifecycle when conducting needs analysis and developing product specifications, including circular economy principles, so that reuse, repurposing, recycling and/or disposal of goods or assets is planned into the procurement process.
+NSW Circular Economy Policy Statement 8 Any You must ensure any disposal or repurposing is consistent with environmental and waste management legislation, regulations and policies.